Shen Hongying: His rise in the Old Guangxi Clique

-Relationship with Sun Wen
+Relationship with Sun Yat-sen

-In 1920 (the ninth year of the Republic of China), when Sun Wen and Chen Jiongming attacked Guangdong, Lu Rongting and Shen Hongying were defeated and retreated to Guangxi.
+In 1920 (the ninth year of the Republic of China), when Sun Yat-sen and Chen Jiongming attacked Guangdong, Lu Rongting and Shen Hongying were defeated and retreated to Guangxi.
 Shen Hongying served as the general commander (commander-in-chief) of the 3rd Road Army of the Guangxi Border Defense Army and led three divisions in Hexian and Pingle areas.
 After that, Lu Rongting attempted to retake Guangdong again.
-But, in June 1921 (the 10th year of the Republic of China), following Sun Wen's orders, Chen Jiongming counterattacked Guangxi ("Aid to Gui").
+But, in June 1921 (the 10th year of the Republic of China), following Sun Yat-sen's orders, Chen Jiongming counterattacked Guangxi ("Aid to Gui").

 At this time, Liu Zhenhuan turned against Lu Rongting.
 Shen Hongying, who realized that the situation was unfavorable, sent a telegram to Lu Rongting to back down.
 Shen then took over as the commander-in-chief of the Guangxi army in a rescue attempt to ally with Chen Jiongming.
 However, Chen Jiongming continued to attack.
 At a disadvantage, Shen Hongying sought refuge in Hunan Province with Zhao Hengti.

 Later, with the support of Wu Peifu of the Beijing government, Shen Hongying was appointed as the commander of the 17th Division of the Beiyang Army.
 In July 1922 (the eleventh year of the Republic of China), the Guangdong Army in Guangxi Province returned to Guangdong.
 Shen Hongying was ordered by Wu Peifu to attack Guangdong, but failed.
 However, in November, Shen Hongying returned to Guangxi Province, occupied Guilin, Liuzhou, and Wuzhou, and regained his position as a leading military officer in Guangxi Province.

-On June 16, 1922, Chen Jiongming launched an attack on Sun Wen, and their alliance dissolved.
-Sun Wen then allied with Liu Zhenhuan and Shen Hongying of the Gui army, Yang Ximin and Fan Shisheng of the Dian army of the Yunnan clique.
+On June 16, 1922, Chen Jiongming launched an attack on Sun Yat-sen, and their alliance dissolved.
+Sun Yat-sen then allied with Liu Zhenhuan and Shen Hongying of the Gui army, Yang Ximin and Fan Shisheng of the Dian army of the Yunnan clique.
 Shen Hongying was appointed as the commander-in-chief of the Guangxi army.
 In December, the above-mentioned four generals organized an army to attack Chen Jiongming in Guangzhou.
 In January 1923 (the twelfth year of the Republic of China), Chen Jiongming was expelled from Guangzhou.
-As a result, in February, Sun Wen rebuilt the Generalissimo's (Great Marshal's) Mansion in Guangzhou.
+As a result, in February, Sun Yat-sen rebuilt the Generalissimo's (Great Marshal's) Mansion in Guangzhou.